SimonBuckner/KB/CiscoCCNA/Subnets and IP Addresses.md

 The last two classes have special uses.

-- Class D - These are multicast addresses used to send a single stream of packets to multiple hosts in an effecient manner
+- Class D - These are multi-cast addresses used to send a single stream of packets to multiple hosts in an efficient manner
 - Class E - These are experimental and reserved for future use

 ## Subnet Masks